HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ## Future

 Let's dive into a couple of experimental hints.
 Very close to release we have Priority Hints, at the moment actively experimented with the web community.
-Lastly we have the 103 Early Hints in HTTP/2, which is still in early inception and there are a few players like Chrome and Fastly collaborating for upcoming test trials.
+Lastly we have the 103 Early Hints in HTTP/2, which is still in early inception and there are a few players like [Chrome and Fastly collaborating for upcoming test trials]](https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code).

 ### Priority Hints